- Managing the progress of the transfer

 - display a progress bar,

 FTPSend cannot be interrupted as long as all files have not been transferred.
-To force the interruption of the browse, use the following code line in the <Procedure Name> procedure:
+To force the interruption of the browse, use the following line of code in the <Procedure name> procedure:

 when connecting to the FTP server.

 Only a user who has write rights on the FTP server can send files to an FTP server.
 In most cases, no write rights are granted to the "anonymous" users.

 Relative and absolute path